Utah Water Distribution Practice Test 2026 – All-in-One Guide to Master Exam Success!

-What is the minimum horizontal distance of separation required between a sewer and a water main?
+What is the required clearance in inches for a sewer line crossing over a culinary water main?

 Get further explanation with Examzify DeepDiveBeta